-- Counseling and guiding leading research universities and other nonprofits as they develop innovative digital platforms for teaching, research, publishing, and library services.
+- Counseling and guiding leading research universities, museums, and other large institutions as they develop innovative digital platforms for teaching, research, publishing, and library services.

-- Policymaking and original drafting for nonprofits and businesses with respect to creating, managing, and licensing of copyrights, patents, trademarks, databases, publicity rights, and more.
+- Identifying and protecting the intellectual property assets of businesses and nonprofits; drafting original policies and agreements with respect to creating, managing, and licensing of copyrights, patents, trademarks, databases, publicity rights, and more.

-- Reworking the full set of publication agreements for a prominent publisher of books, journals, recordings, web content, and more.
+- Negotiating and drafting publication agreements with prominent publishers of books, journals, recordings, web content, and more.

-- Facilitating corporate acquisitions, from modest to monumental values, by investigating and inventorying all forms of intellectual property included in the transactions and negotiating the terms of the agreements.
+- Facilitating corporate mergers and acquisitions, from modest to monumental values, by investigating and inventorying all forms of intellectual property included in the transactions and negotiating terms of the sale and purchase.